 Instructions

-- Prepare the white rice:With gloved hands, rub the cold, day old rice between your palms to break them apart.
-Set aside.*You can also place your day old rice in a gallon freezer bag, seal it, and rub the bag until the rice grains are separated.
-Alternatively, just use clean hands and rub the rice between your palms.*
+- Break apart the day old rice by rubbing the rice between your hands.
+Set aside until needed.*You can also place your day old rice in a gallon freezer bag, seal it, and rub the bag until the rice grains are separated.*

-- Make the fried rice:Using the same pan, heat a tablespoon or two of oil on medium heat.
+- Optional (if using medium or short grain rice or if rice is a bit wetter):Before stir frying the onions, peas, and carrots, heat a couple tablespoons of oil in the pan over medium heat.
 Add the prepared day old rice and stir fry for 1 to 2 minutes or until the rice grains are lightly coated in oil and are just starting to warm up.
 Add a little more oil if needed.
+Then, push the rice to one side of the pan and stir fry the veggies on the other side of the pan.
+Once done, add the scrambled eggs and follow the recipe as is.

 Notes

-- Day old rice gives fried rice the best texture because it's a little drier and less sticky.
+- Rice - Day old, long grain rice gives fried rice the best texture because it's a little drier and less sticky than rice that is just cooked.
 This will give fried rice chewier texture.
 If you are making rice for fried rice, we recommend you make the white rice a little drier than your normal preference.

-- If you break up the rice between cooking, it'll save you time and large clumps of bland white rice.
+- Break up the rice before using - It'll save you time when cooking and prevent the fried rice from having large clumps of bland white rice.
 Our favorite way is to rub the rice between our hands, clean or gloved.
 You can also do it in a resealable gallon bag.

 Emma says